• Home

 • Don’t be tempted to cut corners and use canned beans.
 The consistency and flavour of canned black beans is totally different and they contain more sodium.

-• One of the most popular variations of traditional Guatemalan Black Bean soup is the addition of chicharron – crispy fried pork rinds – into each bowl of soup prior to serving.
-This adds a burst of salty, smoky flavour that’s really delicious.
+• One of the most popular variations of traditional Guatemalan Black Bean soup is the addition of chicharron (crispy fried pork rinds) into each bowl of soup prior to serving.
+This adds a burst of salty, smoky flavour.

-• For hearty version of black bean soup that’s vegetarian my husband likes to whisk a large egg and pour it slowly into the pot of simmering soup.
+• For hearty version of black bean soup my Guatemalan husband likes to whisk a large egg and pour it slowly into the pot of simmering soup.
 He swirls it around so it cooks in ribbons rather like a Guatemalan version of egg drop soup.

-• If you don’t like cilantro (due to genetic reasons cilantro tastes like soap for some unlucky people), then you can substitute an equal amount of thinly sliced green onion.
+• If you don’t like cilantro (due to genetic reasons cilantro tastes like soap for some people), substitute an equal amount of thinly-sliced green onion.

 • Mix up the garnishes by adding chopped red onion, slivers of thinly-sliced radishes, shredded cabbage, diced jalapeño or fried corn chips as delicious options for a DIY soup bar.
 Toppings can be set at the table for people to pick and put on their soup as they wish.